NesterAnymator/AW-gear2-tools/README.md

 # Gear 2 Manager [ROOT]
 This application tries to expand the functionality of Android Wear down to standard Android *(in this case, phone)* using system resources such as AppOps, PM, Settings, third-party tweaks, etc.

-Приложение изначально предназначалось и тестировалось на часах Samsung Gear 2 Neo с кастомной прошивкой Android Wear 1.4.0.2633150 (на базе Android 6.0.1, номер сборки MEC23U), поэтому некоторые пункты предназначены именно для них, в будущем я их перемещу
+Initially, it was intended and tested to be used on Samsung Gear 2 Neo watches with custom firmware Android Wear 1.4.0.2633150 (based on Android 6.0.1, build number MEC23U), so some points are explained specifically for them, in the future I will move them.

 ## Application features
 • Configure application permissions via AppOps (in the future I will add via PM)